assarbad/ntobjx/README.rst

 Now, if you find one of those, please report them here.
 Feel free to use German, English or - if absolutely necessary - Russian to describe the erratic behavior.
 Please make sure to provide some way to contact you for more feedback.
-One easy way is to log into Bitbucket and `file a ticket`_ as logged on user.
+One easy way is to log into SourceForge and `file a ticket`_ as logged on user.

 License
 -------